 Letter to National Academies (2003)

-- Roughgarden’s letter to the National Academy of Sciences took issue with Bailey’s unsound methods, Ray Blanchard‘s descriptively inaccurate taxonomy, and
+- Roughgarden’s letter to the National Academy of Sciences took issue with Bailey’s unsound methods and Ray Blanchard’s descriptively inaccurate taxonomy of trans women.

 Times Higher Education (2004)

-- From her 2004 review in Times Higher Education.
-She found the book, racist, homophobic, and misogynist:
+- In a 2004 review in Times Higher Education, Roughgarden found the book, racist, homophobic, and misogynist: